johnbiundo/nestjs-faye-transporter-sample/observable-deepdive.md

 ```

 Here, we are piping the observable stream through a couple of RxJS operators:
-* `tap` allows us to simple examine the stream without changing it.
+* `tap` allows us to simply examine the stream without changing it.
 We use this to capture each event in the stream (representing each job response), and run our `notify()` code.

 > Hooray!
 With this code, we've now completed our mission from the beginning of this article!
 (Hopefully!
 We'll test in a moment).